armadito/armadito-glpi/README.md

 This repository contains the source code of the Plugin Armadito for GLPI.

-It is a work in progress.
+It is a *work in progress*.
 Actually, this plugin depends on FusionInventory plugin for GLPI.

 Copyright (C) Teclib', 2016